-\bigstar An outbound map is not aware of the carrier that will be used.
+In An outbound map is not aware of the carrier that will be used.
 The same outbound map will be used on all carriers associated with the user's LCR.

-caller number to the extension DID number:
+If a DID service is available, using this outbound map, you can set caller number to the extension DID number:

-Name Match Rule Replace Rule
+Name Match Rule Replace R

-DID acme (2\d{2}) 09812244\$1
+DID_acme (2\d{2}) 09812244\$1